kraemr/simple-pnglib/README.md

 ## Compilation
 use make in the simple-pnglib folder to create the .dll, the youll also need to copy the header files in include to your own include location.
 The only dependency is zlib, this should be available on most systems.
+You will need a zlib dll or a statically compiled zlib to link against.